 While you won’t have to spend time dragging yourself around town to shop for different storefronts, you will still have to do some legwork to make sure you set your store up in the right place.
 Here, that means registering a catchy domain name, finding a service where you can host your domain’s website and email, as well as identifying which software you’re going to use to power your online store.

 There are a lot of decisions to be made and they’re enmeshed with one another.
 Let’s take a look at these three necessary components of your business.
-While different than searching for a physical location, it might help for the non-technically oriented to think in those terms.
+While different than searching for a physical location, it might help the non-technically oriented to think in those terms.

 Location, Location, Location: Choosing and Registering Your Domain Name